Tech-How/Bing-Wallpaper-for-iOS/README.md

 ## Quick Start
 Please follow these steps to get the shortcut working correctly.
 - First, install the shortcut from the link above.
 (You'll go through a brief tutorial when you run it for the first time.)
-- Once you've ran the shortcut and completed the interactive tutorial, it's time to setup the automation.
+- Once you've run the shortcut and completed the interactive tutorial, it's time to set up the automation.
   - Navigate to the automation tab, and tap the "+" icon.
   - Tap "Create Personal Automation".
   - Choose "Time of Day", and enter a time that works for you.
 (Different regions have different update times, but I use 5 AM EST for the default region.)